dynamoose/dynamoose/Readme.md

 Validation required before for saving.

-If validate is a function, the function is used to validate the attributes value.
-Must have the signature:
+If validate is a function, the function is used to validate the attribute's value.
+The function must have the signature:

 ```js
 function(value) {